felangga/felangga.github.io/_posts/2014-11-28-installation-troublesome-on-asus-x200ma.md

 - mkdir mnt

-- mount -o loop <nama>.iso /slack/mnt
+- mount -o loop &lt;nama&gt;.iso /slack/mnt

 Done?
 No errors?
 If so, you can continue.